xchainjs/xchainjs-lib/xchainjs-tools/txJammer/README.md

 Usage: txJammerCommander [options]

 Options:
-  -e, --estimateOnly               do not perform a swap, only perform an estimate swap -w1, --wallet1 <file>            you must send in a json wallet -p1, --password1 <password>      you must send in a password for wallet 1
+  -n, --network <network>          which thorchain network to use... stagenet|mainnet defaults to stagenet -e, --estimateOnly               do not perform a swap, only perform an estimate swap -w1, --wallet1 <file>            you must send in a json wallet -p1, --password1 <password>      you must send in a password for wallet 1